I-GIKARU/markethub/README.md

 ## 🚀 Overview

-The **Innovation Marketplace** connects innovative student projects with potential clients and collaborators, powered by a modern full-stack architecture.
+The **markethub** connects innovative student projects with potential clients and collaborators, powered by a modern full-stack architecture.
 Here's a summary of the structure:

 #### Architecture